 a cough with mucus, or cough caused by emphysema or chronic bronchitis.

 if you take potassium (Cytra, Epiklor, K-Lyte, K-Phos, Kaon, Klor-Con, Polycitra, Urocit-K).

-FDA pregnancy category C. It is not known whether brompheniramine, chlophedianol, and pseudoephedrine will harm an unborn baby.
-Do not use this medicine without medical advice if you are pregnant.
+It is not known whether brompheniramine, chlophedianol, and pseudoephedrine will harm an unborn baby.
+Ask a doctor before using this medicine if you are pregnant.

 This medicine may pass into breast milk and may harm a nursing baby.
 Antihistamines and decongestants may also slow breast milk production.
-Do not use this medicine without medical advice if you are breast-feeding a baby.
+Ask a doctor before using this medicine if you are breast-feeding.